-Just like choosing a personal checking account, you should select a business checking account, or a series of accounts, that match your needs.
+Choosing a Checking Account for Your Business.
+You should select a business checking account, or a series of accounts, that match your needs.
+Just like when choosing a personal checking account.
 Start by considering how you use your business checking account:

 - How many checks do you write each month?

-- How many and what types of deposits do you typically make?
+- What types and how many deposits do you typically make?

 - How large of an average balance do you maintain?

 - Is there a convenient branch or ATM close by, especially if you make daily deposits?

 Most institutions offer a basic business checking account with very low or no fees.
 They will also restrict the number of checks that can be written on a low or no-fee account.
 This is to prevent a business from having an account with low balances and writing a large number of checks.
 For instance, most institutions would not allow an account with a low balance to be used to process payroll checks.
 Especially if it is for a business with hundreds of employees.